SquareBracketAssociates/Booklet-TestingInPharo/Chapters/XTDD/XTDD.md

 The system performed several actions to improve the flow of programming:
 - It created new methods for us.
 - It removed from the  the stack, the element with Error.
-- It replaced it with a message to the new generic method
+- It replaced it by reexecuting the method that was invoking the missing one.
 - It relaunched the execution so that  so that we can define the method and proceed the execution.

 We edited and recompiled the method.
 And we could continue within the exact same flow of programming.